 Indian River Lagoon and City of Satellite Beach, Florida Adaptation Project

 The Indian River Lagoon National Estuary Program (IRLNEP) received financial and technical assistance in 2009 through the EPA's Climate Ready Estuaries Program.
-IRLNEP is working with the City of Satellite Beach, Florida, to incorporate sea level rise projections and policies into the city's Comprehensive Growth Management Plan.
+IRLNEP worked with the City of Satellite Beach, Florida, to incorporate sea level rise projections and policies into the city's Comprehensive Growth Management Plan.
 The three components of the project are a vulnerability assessment, public outreach, and policy development.
-This project will educate local stakeholders and decision makers, formulate an adaptation plan, and inform similar efforts in other parts of the lagoon and similar areas throughout the United States.
+This project aimed to educate local stakeholders and decision makers, formulate an adaptation plan, and inform similar efforts in other parts of the lagoon and similar areas throughout the United States.

-Of the three project components – a vulnerability assessment, outreach and education efforts, and an adaptation plan – the first two have already been completed.
+The three project components – a vulnerability assessment, outreach and education efforts, and an adaptation plan – have been completed.
 Modeling under various scenarios, the project partners have estimated the extent of sea level rise impacts and identified vulnerable areas and infrastructure in the city.
-During public forums, scientists showed one scenario estimating that 5% of the city will be submerged by a +2 foot rise by approximately 2060 and another that showed an additional 20% inundation with +4 foot rise.
+During public forums, scientists showed one scenario estimating that 5% of the city will be submerged by a +2-foot rise by approximately 2060 and another that showed an additional 20% inundation with +4-foot rise.
 Through these meetings and a media campaign of press events, press releases, editorial pieces, radio PSAs, and newsletters, the project leads have argued that by implementing an adaptation plan now, the city will be able to take action and make modifications to adapt to challenges in the future; this effort will be more cost effective in the long run.

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Indian River Lagoon and City of Satellite Beach, Florida Adaptation Project [Case study on a project of the Indian River Lagoon National Estuary Program].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/indian-river-lagoon-and-city-satellite...
-(Last updated March 2010)
+(Last updated May 2021)